Flat Fee Landlord

 • One VRLTA compliance error: cost ranges from case dismissal (weeks of delay) to wrongful eviction claim

 The management fee — particularly under a flat fee model — is often less than the cost of a single one of these problems.
-For most landlords, the right question isn't "can I afford property management?"
-It's "can I afford the cost of the mistakes I'd otherwise make?"
+For most landlords, the right question is not "can I afford property management?"
+It is "can I afford the cost of the mistakes I would otherwise make?"

-Get your free rental analysis — you'll receive a rent estimate and exact management fee quote for your property in one step.
+Get your free rental analysis — you will receive a rent estimate and exact management fee quote for your property in one step.
+See our full tenant placement and guarantee programs, or read what landlords say on our reviews page.
+We serve Northern Virginia and Houston.

 • 2,000+